kylelin23/visualArchivesProject/README.md

 # Visual Archives Project
-Data will go in a csv file and website will display data from csv file as a treemap.
+- The project will display data about containers in the visual archives as a treemap.
+- Data will be stored in a csv file.

 **Techologies Used:** Vite, React, Plotly